Favouriteless/ML-Template/README.md

 ## Credits

-Credits for this template go to [MultiLoader Template](https://github.com/jaredlll08/MultiLoader-Template/tree/1.20.4), this template is a modified version of theirs to allow for Kotlin-DSL and version catalogues.
+Credits for this template go to Tslat/Witixin's [Geckolib](https://github.com/bernie-g/geckolib) setup and Jared [MultiLoader Template](https://github.com/jaredlll08/MultiLoader-Template/tree/1.20.4), this template is a modified version of theirs to allow for Kotlin-DSL and version catalogues.
 Even this README is very similar to theirs.

 ## Getting Started